Deltares/Koswat/koswat/dike_reinforcements/README.md

-# Calculations
+# Dike reinforcements

-This module contains the information on calculating a reinforcement (`ReinforcementProfileCalculationProtocol`) for a Profile (`KoswatProfileProtocol`) resulting in a 'Reinforced' Profile (`ReinforcementProfileProtocol`).
+This module contains the information on calculating a reinforcement input data (`ReinforcementProfileCalculationProtocol`) for a Profile (`KoswatProfileProtocol`) resulting in a 'Reinforced' Profile (`ReinforcementProfileProtocol`).
 It is divided in submodules representing the different types of reinforcements and their builders.

+A `ReinforcementProfileProtocol` is built from a `ReinforcementInputProfileProtocol` and combined with an instance of `ReinforcementLayerProtocol`.

 The module is divided as:
 - __io__: Input / output module containing the concrete importers and exporters for the models here defined.
+- __input_profile__: Module containing the definition of all `ReinforcementInputProfileProtocol` implementations and their builders (`ReinforcementInputProfileCalculationProtocol`).
 - __reinforcement_layers__: Module containing the definition of all `ReinforcementLayerProtocol` implementations and their builders.
-- __outside_slope_reinforcement__: Module containing the definition of all `OutsideSlopeReinforcementProfile` implementations and their builders.
-- __standard_reinforcement__: Module containing the definition of all `StandardReinforcementProfile` implementations and their builders.
+- __reinforcement_profile__: Module containing the definition of all `ReinforcementProfileProtocol` implementations and their builders ( `ReinforcementProfileBuilderProtocol`).
-- __protocols__: Module where the `typing.Protocol` concrete definitions used across the whole calculation modules are saved.

-At  the same time we expose directly the
-- `ReinforcementProfileBuilderFactory`: Factory to retrieve the correct instances of a `ReinforcementProfileBuilderProtocol`.
+    - It also contains`ReinforcementProfileBuilderFactory`: Factory to retrieve the correct instances of a `ReinforcementProfileBuilderProtocol`.

 ## Design decisions.
 It could be argued that some of the code could be reduced by using abstractions or simple inheritance.
 However I opted for 'duplicating' methods logic in order to reduce the dependency between classes thus making them totally independent.
 Alas the usage of protocols over abstractions.